 Yes we have 2 theme park building games: Funfair and Unfair.

 Funfair is our new standalone theme park building game.
-It introduces players to the infinite world of theme park building in our other game Unfair and its many modular expansions.
+It introduces players to the infinite world of theme park building they can find in Unfair and its many modular expansions.
 It’s built from the same DNA and uses many of the core gameplay elements and rules found in Unfair.
 They are set in the same universe and share their look and feel, but have some important differences summarized in the attached table.
 But, in a nutshell, Funfair is a shorter, tighter, faster and friendlier version of Unfair.

 So how do they differ?